mnr/writing-wip/kwak-anthology.md

 “We had a team on site and I’m able to supply you with their report,” says Farj.
 “I suspect you found the same; the oven wasn’t intact, and it was difficult to recover the pieces.”

-“So right now, you don’t know what happened?”
+“So you don’t know what happened?”

 “Correct,” answers Farj.
 “When we do, we’ll be happy to share those findings.”

-Araci ended the call.
-Hestia would not provide any more information, so it made little sense to keep asking.
-He would need more details before speaking with them again.
+Araci ends the call.
+Hestia will not provide any more information, so it makes little sense to keep asking.
+He will need more details before speaking with them again.

-## 1st call to abundancy
+Onwards to his next call.

 "Hello, I'm Araci Belo," he says.
 The AI fielding calls for Abundancy isn't impressed; It might even be broken.
-There is a virtual puppet projected into his room, only showing a gray outline of a humanoid.
+It is a virtual puppet projected into his room, only showing a gray outline of a humanoid.
 It has no face, so the normal signs of life are missing.

 "I'm investigating the death of Dakota Williams," Araci says.